gow245/595_Final_Project/index.md

 1) The first map provides an overview of municipalities in Passaic County.
 2) The second map provides an overview of population density in Passaic County and consequently where pedestrians could be most concentrated.
 3) The third map provides a heat map of where pedestrians have been injured along Passaic County roads and consequently the most dangerous areas for pedestrians.
 4) The fourth map provides specific locations of all locations on County Roads where pedestrians have been killed or seriously injured with pop up information.
-Additionally, data regarding overburdened communities is shown as well.
+Additionally, data regarding overburdened communities (as definied by New Jersery Department of Enviromental Protection) is shown as well.